zepingyu0512/zepingyu0512.github.io/_pages/about.md

 **c)** Using the interpretability findings to design safer models.

-My current research is identifying the important neurons in LLMs and constructing the neuron-level internal logic chain (also named "neuron circuits"), which is useful for neuron-level model editing and neuron-level LLM safety.
-I have explored the [neuron-level knowledge attribution](https://zepingyu0512.github.io/neuron-attribution.github.io/), [mechanism of in-context learning](https://zepingyu0512.github.io/in-context-mechanism.github.io/), and [mechanism of arithmetic task](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/) in LLMs.
+My current research is identifying the important neurons in LLMs and constructing the neuron-level internal logic chain (also named "neuron circuits"), which is useful for neuron-level model editing and neuron-level model safety.
+I have explored the [neuron-level knowledge attribution](https://zepingyu0512.github.io/neuron-attribution.github.io/), [mechanism of in-context learning](https://zepingyu0512.github.io/in-context-mechanism.github.io/), [mechanism of arithmetic task](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/) in LLMs, and [mechanism of Multimodal-LLMs in visual question answering](https://arxiv.org/pdf/2411.10950).
 Please feel free to contact me via zepingyu@foxmail.com for discussions.

 # 🔥 News

-- *2024.11*: New preprint: Understanding Multimodal LLMs: the Mechanistic Interpretability of Llava in Visual Question Answering.
-This work explores the mechanism of Llava in visual question answering. [code is here](https://github.com/zepingyu0512/llava-mechanism/tree/main)
+- *2024.11*: New preprint: [Understanding Multimodal LLMs: the Mechanistic Interpretability of Llava in Visual Question Answering](https://arxiv.org/pdf/2411.10950).
+This work explores the mechanism of Llava in visual question answering.
+[CODE](https://github.com/zepingyu0512/llava-mechanism/tree/main)

 - *2024.09*: Our work is accepted by EMNLP 2024 (main): [Interpreting Arithmetic Mechanism in Large Language Models through Comparative Neuron Analysis](https://zepingyu0512.github.io/arithmetic-mechanism.github.io/).
-This work explores the internal mechanism of arithmetic. [code is here](https://github.com/zepingyu0512/arithmetic-mechanism)
+This work explores the mechanism of arithmetic ability in LLMs.
+[CODE](https://github.com/zepingyu0512/arithmetic-mechanism)

 - *2024.09*: Our work is accepted by EMNLP 2024 (main): [Neuron-Level Knowledge Attribution in Large Language Models](https://zepingyu0512.github.io/neuron-attribution.github.io/).
-This work introduces how to identify important neurons in LLMs. [code is here](https://github.com/zepingyu0512/neuron-attribution)
+This work introduces how to identify important neurons in LLMs.
+[CODE](https://github.com/zepingyu0512/neuron-attribution)

 - *2024.09*: Our work is accepted by EMNLP 2024 (main): [How do Large Language Models Learn In-Context?
 Query and Key Matrices of In-Context Heads are Two Towers for Metric Learning](https://zepingyu0512.github.io/in-context-mechanism.github.io/).
-This work explores the internal mechanism of in-context learning. [code is here](https://github.com/zepingyu0512/in-context-mechanism)
+This work explores the mechanism of in-context learning in LLMs.
+[CODE](https://github.com/zepingyu0512/in-context-mechanism)

-- *2024.04*: I create a [paper list](https://github.com/zepingyu0512/awesome-llm-understanding-mechanism) for people interested in understanding the mechanism of LLMs.
+- *2024.04*: I create a [PAPER LIST](https://github.com/zepingyu0512/awesome-llm-understanding-mechanism) for people interested in understanding the mechanism of LLMs.

 - *2023.09*: I start my PhD in the University of Manchester.